Updated: October, 2021

 9. Angel Oak Park

 One of the most breathtaking trees in the country grows in a small park about 12 miles west of Charleston on Johns Island.
-Angel Oak is considered to be the largest Live Oak Tree east of the Mississippi, and is estimated to 300 to 400 years old.
+Angel Oak is considered to be the largest Live Oak Tree east of the Mississippi, and is estimated to be 300 to 400 years old.

 The tree is 65 feet high with a circumference of 25.5 feet, shading an area of 17,000 square feet.
 Some of its enormous branches reach for the sky and others stretch across the ground.